Back

 How (and why) to discern a good UI dashboard from a bad one

 Let’s imagine you are a social media marketing specialist in a company, and your role is to collect analytical data, adjust advertising campaigns based on the analytics results, and set the launch dates of new products.
-You open an app that collects necessary information: analyzes users’ needs and their interest in the product, calculates the numbers, and presents them on the dashboard.
+You open an app that collects necessary information: analyzes users’ needs and interest in the product, calculates the numbers, and presents them on the dashboard.
 At first, everything seems to be in order — there are a lot of bars, graphs, and other UI design patterns.
 The colors are nice and contrasting, but none of the indicators are titled.
 As a result, you can’t interact with the dashboard.
 Moreover, the last time the stats were updated was a month ago.
-The page is beautiful, but absolutely useless, because old numbers can’t help improve the performance of advertising campaigns.
+The page is beautiful but absolutely useless because old numbers can’t help improve the performance of advertising campaigns.

 The main goal of the UI dashboard is to reflect up-to-date information.
-At first glance, a user should be able to read and understand all the indicators in order to quickly react to their fluctuation.
+At first glance, a user should be able to read and understand all the indicators to quickly react to their fluctuation.

 There are three signs of a high-quality UI dashboard.